The Most Unique Bars in Key West (That Don’t Suck) in 2024

 The Westin Drink Stand

 Seeing the sunset from Key West’s Mallory Square is a must.
 Seeing the sun melt into the ocean while a“green thing” melts in your hand makes it that much better.
-Although technically not a bar, the Westin drink stand makes this unique Bars in Key West list for its long-term drink-master.
-For over a decade, Jimmy the bartender has been serving up this signature cocktail from the Westin’s waterfront patio.
-I can’t recall exactly what went in it but I can say that it is super tasty and Jimmy will gladly let you know the ingredients while serving it up to you.
-They are hefty $10 but are large in size and taste so worth the price.
+Although technically not a bar, the Westin drink stand makes the most unique bars in Key West list for its long-term drink master.
+Jimmy, the bartender, has been serving up this signature cocktail from the Westin’s waterfront patio for over a decade.

 unique bars in Key West